Blog ComparisonsTop 18 Canny Alternatives in 2025

 What to look for in a Canny alternative?

 Canny is a great tool but has some notable drawbacks, like pricing.
-Here are some important factors to consider when looking for a Canny alternative:
+Here are the most important factors to consider when looking for a Canny alternative:

 Canny costs about 10x more than most alternatives.
-For many businesses, paying $400 for core feedback collection functions is a bit too much.
-So, look for reasonable pricing.
+For many businesses, paying $399 for core feedback collection functions is a bit too much.
+So, look for reasonable pricing. - Missing features

-Canny has a standard look that may not fit your brand.
-Plus, many of their (ex)customers complain about their product quality and user experience.
-Look for competitors with good UI and customization options so your feedback portal can blend in with your brand.
+Many of Canny's (ex)customers complain about the product quality and user experience.
+Look for competitors with good UIs and customization options so your feedback portal can complement your brand. - Customer support

-From our own experience as a startup, go with a tool that provides the best support.
-This means not only a responsive team but also a helpful knowledge base and clear documentation.
+From our own experience as a startup, we recommend going with a tool that provides the best support.
+This means not only a responsive team but also helpful and clear documentation.
 Generally, this shows that the team cares about their customers' success and will help you get quicker wins.

-You can read more about Canny's shortcomings in this section.
+You can read more about Canny's drawbacks in this section.
 Now, to the real thing.

 What are the best Canny.io alternatives?